 However, it’s important to understand that filing an appeal does not automatically delay your suspension or revocation.
 Your driving privileges may still be affected before the appeal hearing occurs, meaning you could be unable to drive until the court makes its ruling.
 If the court ultimately finds insufficient evidence to uphold the suspension, your license can be reinstated, but only after you have already served part of your suspension.

-When you hire a Combs Waterkotte DWI administrative hearing lawyer in or around Pulaski County, MO, you aren’t just choosing a top-rated DWI administrative hearing lawyer lawyer in Pulaski County, MO and throughout Missouri – you are safeguarding your license, your rights, your freedom, and your future.
-Along with experienced DWI administrative hearing attorneys, our staff is available 24/7 and provides expertise in the following areas for Pulaski County, MO residents:
+When you hire a Combs Waterkotte DWI administrative hearing lawyer in or around Pulaski County, MO, you’re not just hiring a top-rated DWI administrative hearing lawyer lawyer in Pulaski County, MO and beyond – you are safeguarding your license, your rights, your freedom, and your future.
+In addition to experienced DWI administrative hearing attorneys, our staff is available 24/7 and offers expertise in the following areas for residents in Pulaski County and beyond:

-Time is Running Out—Get a Pulaski County, MO DWI Administrative Hearing Lawyer on Your Side to Keep Your Driving Privileges
+Don’t Wait—Contact a Pulaski County, MO DWI Administrative Hearing Lawyer Right Away to Keep Your Driving Privileges

 A DWI/DUI arrest in Pulaski County, MO doesn’t just mean criminal charges—it puts your driver’s license at immediate risk.
-You have only 15 days to request a DWI administrative hearing, or else your license suspension or revocation will go into immediate effect—with no option to appeal.
-Act fast to hire a Pulaski County, MO DWI administrative hearing lawyer to give yourself the best chance at keeping your driving privileges.
+You have only 15 days to request a DWI administrative hearing, or else your license suspension or revocation will go into effect immediately—with no option to appeal.
+Act fast to get a Pulaski County, MO DWI administrative hearing lawyer on your side to give yourself the best chance at keeping your driving privileges.

-Call Combs Waterkotte today at (314) 900-HELP or reach out online for a no-obligation case review where we can get to work on a defense to get you the best possible outcome in Pulaski County, MO.
+Call Combs Waterkotte as soon as possible at (314) 900-HELP or reach out online for a free, no-obligation case review.
+Our legal team is ready to start building a strong defense and fight for the best possible outcome for your case in Pulaski County, MO.